fblgit/nemutator/README.md

 * Crated understanding for skipping elements of the mutation with an annotation:
   - nemutator.io/skip-mutation: $verbs
   Where verbs so far are: env, labels, annotations, image, resources, containers, patch
+* Created the first version of the metrics scraper:
+  - Able to create a structure with pods, replicaset, deployments
+  - Able to scrape metrics from pods and deployments (cpu & mem)
+  - Able to scrape metrics for nodes (cpu & mem)
+  - Able to individually update elements and reconciliate their relations without discarding useful data

 # Usage of skip verbs:
 Very simple, if you set skip annotation to true.. it won't do or even process anything.
 (Fast out)